CMO Built for B2B Founders

 The rebuild tax

-What they walk into A strategy gap, an operational mess, a sales team that has lost faith in marketing, and a market that does not know who they are.
-The CMO did not create this situation.
+What they walk into A strategy gap, an operational mess, a sales team that has lost faith in marketing, and a market that doesn’t know who they are.
+The CMO didn’t create this.
 But they own it now.

 There’s a better way